keptn/tutorials/site/tutorials/snippets/07/self-healing/featureFlagsDynatrace.md

     ```

 Positive
 : Please note that in a production environment you would have to set it up differently.
-We have deployed Unleash only in a single stage environment while we have our application that we manage with Unleash in a multi-stage environment.
-This was done for the sake of resource saving.
+We have deployed Unleash only in a single-stage environment while we have our application that we manage with Unleash in a multi-stage environment.
+This was done for the sake of resource-saving.
-That means, in our example the Unleash server will control the bevaviour for all three stages (this is what you would probably not want in a prodcution environment).
+That means, in our example, the Unleash server will control the behavior for all three stages (this is what you would probably not want in a production environment).
 Therefore, we started the load-generation only for the production stage to not impact the other stages.

 Now that everything is set up and we hit it with some load, next we are going to toggle the feature flags.